Poems

 It’s a pleasure to name things

-as long as one doesn’t get
+long as one doesn’t get

 hung up about it.
 A pleasure, too,